Dolton20/UE4-Modkit-Builder/README.md

 Setting the package_output path to a file in your `~mods` folder is recommended to make testing the mod easy.

-By default, materials are configured to not be packaged.
-If you want to change that, or if you want to exclude other Unreal assets from being packaged, you can edit `Tools/configs/copy_cooked_assets.rcj`.
-To include materials, just remove `M_*.u*` and `MI_*.u*`.
-To exclude certain files, just add the file names at the bottom, each on their own line.
-If you remove all of the filters, you need to remove `/XF` as well.

-## How to use the tools

-This guide assumes you're already familiar with the game files and how to [extract them.](https://docs.dungeonsworkshop.net/creatingmods/#extracting-game-files)

 ### Unreal Assets

-Any 3D model, sound file, texture that isn't a block texture, and a bunch of other things are *Unreal assets*.
+Any 3D model, sound file, texture, and a bunch of other things are *Unreal assets*.
 These files should be managed using the Unreal editor.
-You can open the project by opening the `Dungeons.uproject` file in the `UE4Project` folder using the editor.
+You can open the project by opening the `.uproject` file in the `UE4Project` folder using the editor.

 Unreal assets need to be *cooked* before being packaged.

 #### Cooking

-Run the `cook_assets.bat` tool to cook the assets and automatically copy them to the `Dungeons` folder, ready to be packaged.
+Run the `cook_assets.bat` tool to cook the assets and get them ready for packaging

-You can exclude certain files by editing `Tools/configs/copy_cooked_assets.rcj`, like mentioned in the **Setup** section above.
-By default, material files are excluded.
+You can exclude certain files by editing `Tools/configs/copy_cooked_assets.rcj`

 #### Precooked Files

 For Unreal assets that are already cooked, for example modified blueprint .uasset files, you can put them in the `Precooked` folder and they will automatically be added when running the `cook_assets.bat` tool.
-If you don't have a `Precooked` folder, simply make one in the root folder of the mod kit, next to `Dungeons`, `UE4Project`, `package.bat`, etc.
+If you don't have a `Precooked` folder, simply make one in the root folder of the mod kit, next to `UE4Project`, `cook_assets.bat`, `package.bat`, etc.

-Note that any cooked assets you put directly in the `Dungeons` folder will be deleted when running the `cook_assets.bat` tool because it needs to clean up the old assets before copying the new ones into the folder.
+Note that any cooked assets you put directly in the `INSERT GAME NAME HERE` folder will be deleted when running the `cook_assets.bat` tool because it needs to clean up the old assets before copying the new ones into the folder.

 ### Other Files

-Anything that isn't an Unreal asset, like level .json files, should be added to the `Dungeons` folder.
+Anything that isn't an Unreal asset should be added to the `INSERT GAME NAME HERE` folder.
 This folder is what will be turned into a .pak file.

 ### Packaging